AshleyEMMiller/ashleysdigitalgarden/src/site/notes/02. Notes/Notes/Humane hierarchy.md

 	- Alternate Behaviour: Going to a distant spot away from the door (e.g the top of a landing) and waiting there

 ### Differential Reinforcement of Low Rate

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

 A third kind of differential reinforcement is [[02.
 Dog Training/Training/Differential Reinforcement of Low Rate\|Differential Reinforcement of Low Rate]] (DRL).
 DRL is a way to decrease the intensity of a target behaviour by only reinforcing it when it is "smaller" in some way.
 Either the intensity of the behaviour (e.g. loudness of the bark), the frequency of a behaviour in a time window, or increasing the time between the behaviour.
 In this situation [[02.
 Dog Training/Training/Shaping - Training Method\|Shaping]] may be used to gradually decrease the target behaviour's rate to a manageable level.

+</div></div>

 ## Extinction
 If an operant behaviour is maintained because of reinforcers, removing reinforcers should decrease the frequency of a target behaviour.
 It will not completely remove a behaviour, but it will decrease it to manageable levels.